olcf/olcf-user-docs/profiling/TAU.rst

 |-optPdtCXXOpts=""          |    Options for C++ parser in PDT                                             |
 +---------------------------+------------------------------------------------------------------------------+

-For the following examples, we'll use the MiniWeather application https://github.com/mrnorman/miniWeather

 Prepare the application the MiniWeather:
 ----------------------------------------

+- Connect to Summit in your project space
+- For the following examples, we'll use the MiniWeather application https://github.com/mrnorman/miniWeather

 .. code::